typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

 # What does it do?

-Dogen is a no-code CMS web client which manages any data structure out of the box.
+Dogen is a no-code data management solution (like a CMS web client) which manages any Firestore data structure out of the box.
 For more details, please visit the [Dogen website](https://dogen.io).

 # How will this affect my Google billing?